Public Transit & COVID-19

 COVID-19 has changed how the world operates, here is what Columbia Area Transit is doing to keep the Gorge safe and accessible.

 What to know when riding

 Wear a face mask.
-All riders and drivers are required to wear a face mask that covers the mouth and nose.
+All riders and drivers are required to wear a face mask that covers the mouth and nose on the bus and when gathered at a bus stop.
 Scarfs, bandannas, and fabric masks are all okay.
-An individual under the age of 5 years old are not required to wear a face mask.
+An individual under the age of 2 years old is not required to wear a face mask.

 A reasonable accommodation request can be made by individuals who have a medical condition that makes it hard to breathe or a disability that prevents the individual from wearing a face mask by calling (541)386-4202 or emailing Amy.Schlappi@catransit.org.

 Observe physical distance between yourself and others.
 Sit at least 3 feet away from other riders and stay a least 6 feet from the driver.
 Seats that are unavailable are marked.

 Tell the driver if you need assistance.
 CAT drivers will provide assistance to riders in need to get on or off the vehicle.
 Drivers will wear single use gloves in addition to a mask when assisting riders.

 Be responsible for your own safety.
 CAT buses are thoroughly cleaned and disinfected each night.
 Common places for people to touch (i.e. handrails, seat belts, etc.) are wiped down and disinfected after each trip, but it is impossible to catch everything.
 Take whatever precautions are necessary for you to feel safe.
 Hand sanitizer is available on all buses for rider use.